 In 1961, the stock had increased to 867 shares, valued at $491,361.82.
 The Rt.
 Rev. Lyman C. Ogilby, then Bishop of the Philippine Episcopal Church, felt the funds would be best spent to set up a Christian school of high standards.
 It was then used to purchase the former Capitol City College from the P.E.
 Domingo family in 1963.

 The former Trinity College of Quezon City was named after Trinity College of Hartford, Connecticut, USA, whose president then was Bishop Ogilby’s father.
 Dr. Arthur L. Carson was its first president.
 Dr. Arturo M. Guerrero, who succeeded him in 1967, served for 16 years until his death in 1983.
 Executive vice-president Ester A. Santos was appointed officer-in-charge until the third president, Dr. Rafael B. Rodriguez, assumed office in 1984.
 Col. Rizalino Cabanban was officer-in-charge from 1996 to 1997.
 Dr. Orlando B. Molina became fourth president and served from 1998 to 2001.
+In 2002, Dr. Josefina L. Sumaya became the fifth president of Trinity College of Quezon City and the first president of Trinity University Asia in 2006.
 Presently at the helm is Dr. Wilfred U. Tiu who was installed as the sixth president of Trinity University of Asia in 2017.

 Trinity University of Asia started as a one-building campus.
 The administrative and college units moved to its present tree-lined campus on Cathedral Heights in November 1968 upon completion of the Science Building.
 It was constructed by a grant from The Netherlands government.
 Enrollment was high until tragedy struck on November 26, 1969 when fire razed the original plant housing the High School and the Elementary School at 226 E. Rodriguez, Sr. Avenue.
 However, with the help of students, alumni, and friends, here and abroad, an L-shaped three-storey building worth more than a million pesos was constructed.
 A gymnasium was built which was funded by the United Thank Offering of the Episcopal Churchwomen in 1971.